joejohnston203/binned_stan_analysis/README.md

   You will need to install root in order to have access to pyroot.

-  The files from morpho_modules need to be copied into morpho/morpho before installing root.
+  The files from morpho_modules need to be copied into morpho/morpho.
+Morpho may need to be reinstalled after copying.

 Directory Structure
 ======